 - May 1: Dale Martin (Yale Religious Studies), “Forgery as Commentary within the New Testament” (HGS 303)

-Co-sponsored by the Departments of Classics, Religious Studies, and History; by the Program of Judaic Studies; and by the Yale Divinity School.
-For further information or to make suggestions, please contact: firstname.lastname@example.org or email@example.com
+Co-sponsored by the Departments of Classics, Religious Studies, and History; by the Program of Judaic Studies; by the Yale Divinity School; and by the Whitney Humanities Center.
+For further information or to make suggestions, please contact: email@example.com or firstname.lastname@example.org